kildom/ohome-docs/ohome-bus.md

   * Check if closest scheduled packet is matching expected
   * Check if next packet is not overlapping with currently scheduled
   * Check if this packet is inside sheduled time slot (except initialization packet)
-  * Check if the same packet number is repeated as last send packet from this device then go to unsychronized mode
+  * Check if packet number repeats last packet number send from this device
 * Update packet schedule with data from this packet.

 Unsychronized mode